See Ramapo Country Day Camp in action and apply on our website: www.ramapocamp.com

 Older campers will build robots from scratch (Jimu robots) and then use an IPad to create codes to carry out tasks or challenges.

 Tech Deck - Physical science, engineering, rocketry, technology all wrapped into one.
-Campers third grade and older explore how things work, they take things apart and see how they are made, they can conquer challenges given to them, build and construct, and have fun “failing” so they can learn by experimenting.
+Campers third grade and older explore how things work, conquer challenges given to them, build and construct, fail a lot and learn from their failures.
+Take things apart and see how they are made.

 About Our Facility: